4.86 from 35 reviews

 (For the full recipe, scroll down to the recipe card below)

-• Chicken broth (or vegetable broth)
+• Chicken broth (or vegetable broth): Use veggie broth to keep the meal vegetarian-friendly.

 (For the full recipe, scroll down to the recipe card below)